Uddeshya-1812/RASA_bot/README.md

 User: What are the specials?
 Bot: Our chef is a master of the Italian cuisine.
 Our core speciality is our pasta, which is renowned throughout the city.
 ```

-## Bonus Section
-In natural conversations, users do not always follow pre-defined paths.
-In an attempt to add some flexibility for that, we can add some functionality to handle questions asked in the middle of a pre-defined flow.

-For the bonus section, add support to ask any number of FAQs in the middle of pre-defined flows.

 **Sample Flow**

 User: I want to reserve a table for 4